swup/docs/src/docs/announcements/swup-4.md

 Swup's built-in cache is simple enough to not require regular cache pruning.
 For projects that do have special requirements, we now offer hooks and methods for implementing custom cache pruning strategies.
 See [cache pruning](/api/cache/#cache-pruning) for details and examples.

-## Integrations

-### Official Astro integration {#astro-integration}

-[Astro](https://astro.build/) and swup are a great fit.
-Where Astro manages the rendering of your site, swup takes over on the client side to add smooth page transitions, smart preloading, and caching.
-This has of course always been available for you to set up manually.

-Now there is an [official Astro integration for swup](https://github.com/swup/astro) for getting started quickly.
-It comes with fade transitions, sane default options, and the most handy plugins for performance and accessibility out-of-the-box.

 ## Plugins